 Now when I am in England, I am always on the verge of finding options to get the same taste and texture in our food we had in India.
 After trying hanging yoghurt during my first couple of attempts, I chanced upon Greek Yoghurt which became more of a child’s play to make our favourite dessert.

-3-4 tablespoons Sour Cream (optional for those who like sour taste)
+3-4 tablespoons Sour Cream (optional for those who like sour taste and are using Greek Yogurt)

 Castor or confectioners’ sugar as much one likes